-Growing crops in a piece of land influence soil fertility depending on adopted management taking place under farmer's managed cropping patterns; but iron, copper, boron, molybdenum and chloride are deteriorating from the soils.
+Growing crops in a piece of land influence soil fertility depending on adopted management build ups are taking place under farmer's practice in Mustard-Boro-T Aman, Potato-Boro-T cropping patterns; but iron, copper, boron, molybdenum and chloride are deteriorating from the soils.
 These indicate that growing four crops in a year with existing fertilizer recommendations are not sustainable in terms of soil fertility.
 Adoption of such intensive crop culture by the majority of the farmers is unlikely except in some sporadic areas having market driven economy of vegetable cultivation.